-If you have children but don't have or can't afford a safe place for them to stay while you are at work, going to school or looking for a job, there are programs that can help.
-The Texas Workforce Commission operates the Child Care Management Services program, which helps eligible parents with the costs of child care.
+If you have children but don't have, or can't afford, a safe place for them to stay while you are at work, going to school or looking for a job, there are programs that can help.
+The Texas Workforce Commission's Child Care program helps eligible families with the cost of child care.
 The local Texas Workforce Center can tell you if you are eligible for these benefits.
-You can find your local center by following the Find Locations link at twc.state.tx.us and selecting Child Care Assistance for Service Type.
-You can also find your local center by contacting the Texas Information and Referral Network by calling 211 in Texas or by visiting www.211texas.org.

-Foster youth and former foster youth are a priority to receive child care assistance.
-This means you should be placed at the top of the list to get benefits.
+In addition, foster youth and former foster youth are a priority to receive child care assistance.
+This means you should be placed at the top of the list to get benefits when there is a waiting list.
 Your Aftercare case manager and Transition Center staff can help you establish if you are a priority for services.
-Discuss it with your local Texas Workforce Commission and have them check the local workforce development board contract.
+You can find out more about the Child Care Program at www.twc.state.tx.us/students/child-care-program and there is a link on that page to help you find your local Texas Workforce office.

-For more information about saving money, see "Managing Your Money and Banking" beginning on page 85.
+For more information about saving money, see "Managing Your Money and Banking" beginning on page 95.